hypersign-protocol/docs/developers/hid-node.md

 ## Begin-Block

-The status of every Registered Credential is check at the beginning of each block.
-If the current block datetime is greater than the expiration datetime, the Status is set to `Expired`.
+The status of every Registered Verifiable Credential (VC) is check at the beginning of each block.
+If the current block datetime is greater than the expiration datetime of a VC, the Status is set to `Expired`.

 The BeginBlocker function is written in `x/ssi/abci.go`